PenRed/PenRed/src/utilities/Blender/4.2.3/mkdocs/docs/simulation-configuration/particle-sources.md

   2. A translation of (r, 0, 0) is applied to the particle position, where *r* is the configured CT radius
   3. A projection is selected, setting the particle age, and the particle is rotated accordingly

-  **Important Note:** To ensure particles are aimed toward the CT center, the sampled particles' initial direction must point along the *-X* axis.
+  **Important Notes:** This kind of source can only be used on Blender *empty* objects, not mesh based objects.
+To ensure particles are aimed toward the CT center, the sampled particles' initial direction must point along the *-X* axis.

   The behavior of the CT-like source is controlled by these parameters: